 For the cheesy habanero sauce:

-In a large saucepan, heat 1 tsp of olive oil.
-For a fat-free option, heat 2 tbsp of vegetable stock instead.
+- In a large saucepan, heat 1 teaspoon of olive oil.
+For a fat-free option, heat 2 tablespoon of vegetable stock instead.

 Make cheesy habanero sauce: